Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-documenting-policy.md

 `documentAllAssignments` entry specifies:

 * `pacEnvironment`: references the Policy as Code environment in `global-settings.jsonc` defining the tenant and root scope where the Policies and Policy Sets are deployed.
 * `fileNameStemPrefix`: add a prefix to the fileNameStem set in "documentationSpecifications".
-Usefull when needing to avoid overwriting of files.
+Useful when needing to avoid overwriting of files.
-* `skipPolicyAssignments`: list of Policy Assignment ID's used to define Policy Assinments that do not want to included in the output.
+* `skipPolicyAssignments`: list of Policy Assignment ID's used to define Policy Assignments that do not want to included in the output.
-* `skipPolicyDefinitions`: list of Policy Definition and Policy Set ID's used to define Policy Assinments that do not want to included in the output.
+* `skipPolicyDefinitions`: list of Policy Definition and Policy Set ID's used to define Policy Assignments that do not want to included in the output.
 * `overrideEnvironmentCategory`: list of custom defined Environment Categories that will overwrite the auto-generated values.
-By default, all Policy Assignment scopes are treated as an individual "Environment Category", therefore leverage this section to override these Environemnt Categories and create custom groupings.
-(For an example see [`Example Documentation Specification File using 'documentAllAssignments'`](#Example-Documentation-Specification-File-using-documentAllAssignments))
+By default, all Policy Assignment scopes are treated as an individual "Environment Category", therefore leverage this section to override these Environment Categories and create custom groupings.
+(For an example see [`Example Documentation Specification File using 'documentAllAssignments'`](#example-documentation-specification-file-using-documentallassignments))

 ### Element `documentationSpecifications`